monashmicroimaging/gitbook-fiji-basics/part_6_channels_and_colours.md

 The saturation indicator or **HiLo LUT** creates an image with some pixels in red and some pixels in blue.
 The red and blue pixels represent intensity values at the two extremes of the range.
 Red pixels are fully saturated \(i.e. pure white\) and blue pixels are fully under saturated \(i.e. totally black\).
 Both these types of pixels contain no measurable information as you cannot be sure how far above or below saturation they are.

-To check the saturation levels, select your image and go to **Image Lookup Tables HiLo**.
+To check the saturation levels, select your image and go to **Image -&gt; Lookup Tables -&gt; HiLo**.

 ![](/assets/part6/HiLo_lookup_table_menu.jpg)